SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-automated-workflows.md

 # Set Up Automated Workflows

 {% hint style="information" %}
-**Power BI reports** are available in the Governance plan and higher tiers.
+**Automated Workflows** are available in the Governance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}

 ## Prerequisites